kwk18/Aviahackathon2021/README.md

 ## Overview

-Web application **draft** for the case "MTS - Online document singing plugin".
+Web application for the case "MTS - Online document singing plugin".

 It was created using Python & Flask & sqlite3 & S3 Storage provided by Yandex.Cloud.

 ## Installation

-Make sure you have the working Python environment & flask.
+Make sure you have working Python environment & flask.

 To install application, please run: